-We’re thrilled to announce the grantees for our Spring 2017 A to Z Fund Mini-grants, the first of many rounds to come.
+We’re thrilled to announce the grantees for our Fall 2017 A to Z Fund Mini-grants.
 From field trips that inspire and grow new life skills to projects that rejuvenate on-campus science labs, libraries, and arts classrooms, each one of the grantees will invite and support Oakland students to dream bigger and explore possibilities they might not have imagined otherwise.

 Pre-K & TK Grantees